rhythm-patel/Plants-vs-Zombies/README.md

 Now you can simply run the main class to run the game.

 ### Use Case and UML Diagrams:
-You can find the  [UML diagram](https://github.com/rhythm-patel/Plants-vs-Zombies/blob/master/Plants%20vs%20Zombies%20UML%20Class%20Diagram.pdf) and the Use case over here.
+You can find the  [UML diagram](https://github.com/rhythm-patel/Plants-vs-Zombies/blob/master/Plants%20vs%20Zombies%20UML%20Class%20Diagram.pdf) and the [Use case](https://github.com/rhythm-patel/Plants-vs-Zombies/blob/master/Use%20case.png?raw=true) over here.

+#### Use Case:

 ![use case](https://github.com/rhythm-patel/Plants-vs-Zombies/blob/master/Use%20case.png?raw=true)